ZhihaoWu95/ZhihaoWu95.github.io/_pages/about.md

 <h2>News</h2>

+🌟 “MYOPIA: Protecting Face Privacy from Malicious Personalized Text-to-Image Synthesis via Unlearnable Examples” has been accepted by **AAAI 2025** (CCF-A), Congratulations!

 🌟 “Multi-modal Spoofing Attacks on 3D Face Liveness Detection via a Single 2D Photo” has been accepted by **IEEE TDSC** (CCF-A), Congratulations!

 🌟 **UniID** has been accepted by **NDSS 2024** (Big 4, CCF-A), Congratulations!